 - To serve, place serving spoonfuls of rice on plate.

 - Top with a serving spoonful of beans (draining the broth).

 - Garnish with parsley, if desired.

-Cajun Red Beans and Rice is delicious enough to serve to company!
+Cajun Red Beans and Rice is scrumptious enough to serve to company!
 Yummy.

-This is a great main dish to make on fall winter nights.
+This is a great main dish to make on fall or winter nights.